arsanchai-su/microplastic-detection-app/README.md

 ## Using in colab
 `Using in colab`

-You can use example code for inferance model at `example.ipynb` in this github.
+You can use example code for inferance model at `example.ipynb` in this github. <br />
 You can acess and our model in this github .
 ```
 weights/microplastic-detection-yolo8m.pt